-Rubric Section Points Awarded Points Possible A. Grant Project Goals A state of the 10 B. Educational Philosophy, Instructional Practices, and Curriculum 20 C. Teaching and Learning 6 D. Student Academic Achievement Standards 9 E. Student Demand and Community/Local Support 10 F. Effectively Serving All Students 12 G. Staffing and Professional Development Plan Sale Constitution 4 H. Financial Management and Monitoring Plan 7 I. Board Capacity and Governance Structure 12 J. School Leadership and Management 10 STANDARD POINTS AWARDED 100 Priority Points: 2 Additional Points may be awarded for schools that articulate a plan to serve and intentionally meet the unique needs of students in rural geographic areas. en procession de la com la procession princip la principa de la companya de la companya de la com la companya de la comp 2 Priority Points: 2 Additional Points may be awarded for schools that provide a high-quality high school program.
+APPLICATION TOTAL POINTS Rubric Section Points Awarded Points Possible A. Grant Project Goals 10 B. Educational Philosophy, Instructional Practices, and Curriculum 20 C. Teaching and Learning 6 D. Student Academic Achievement Standards 9 E. Student Demand and Community/Local Support 10 F. Effectively Serving All Students 12 G. Staffing and Professional Development Plan 4 H. Financial Management and Monitoring Plan 7 I. Board Capacity and Governance Structure 12 J. School Leadership and Management 10 STANDARD POINTS AWARDED 100 Priority Points: 2 Additional Points may be awarded for schools that articulate a plan to serve and intentionally meet the unique needs of students in rural geographic areas.
+2 Priority Points: 2 Additional Points may be awarded for schools that provide a high-quality high school program.
 2 Priority Points: 2 Additional Points may be awarded for schools that articulate a plan to serve and intentionally meet the unique needs of a student population of more than 50% economically disadvantaged students.
-2 TOTAL POINTS AWARDED 106 Reviewer Comments:
+2 Priority Points: 2 Additional Points may be awarded for schools that serve a 100% at-risk student population.
+2 Priority Points: 2 Additional Points for schools authorized by a public school district.
+2 TOTAL POINTS AWARDED 110 Reviewer Comments: